Key Financial Data

 E-file.
 If you e-file your return but choose not to report each transaction on a separate row on the electronic return, you must either (a) include Form 8949 as a PDF attachment to your return or (b) attach Form 8949 to Form 8453 (or the appropriate form in the Form 8453 series) and mail the forms to the IRS.
 You can attach one or more statements containing all the same information as Form 8949, instead of attaching Form 8949, if the statements are in a format similar to Form 8949.

 However, this does not apply to transactions that qualify for Exception 2 or Exception 3.
 In those cases, neither an attachment, a statement, nor Form 8453 is required.

 Click here for some alternative giving strategies

-On January 31, 2018, Trust Company of America will send notification letters and forms to all RMD eligible account holders.
+At the end of January, Axos Advisor Services sends notification letters and forms to all RMD eligible account holders.
 This is a required mailing.
 If a client already has established systematic RMDs and wishes to remain with the same schedule no further action is required.
-TCA will include a form to establish or change systematic RMDs.
-Click here for a copy of the letter and form that will be sent.
+Axos will include a form to establish or change systematic RMDs.

 Please keep in mind that if your clients do not take their RMD when required, the IRS may impose a 50% penalty on the amount not distributed.